aantron/ocaml.org/data/planet/kcsrk/opam-switch-to-multicore-ocaml.md

 <h2>Install opam-compiler-conf</h2>

-<p>The first step is to install Gabriel Scherer&rsquo;s <a href="https://github.com/gasche/opam-compiler-conf">opam-compiler-conf
+<p>The first step is to install Gabriel Scherer’s <a href="https://github.com/gasche/opam-compiler-conf">opam-compiler-conf
 script</a> which lets you do opam switches on local installations:</p>